 Toni is the author of several important books that celebrate African American cookbook history: the forthcoming Juke Joints, Jazz Clubs and Juice: Cocktails from Two Centuries of African Americn Cookbooks (Clarkson Potter, Fall 2023); the award-winning Jubilee: Recipes From Two Centuries of African American Cooking (Clarkson Potter), a beautifully-photographed recipe collection that takes African American cooking beyond soul food, and The Jemima Code: Two Centuries of African American Cookbooks (University of Texas), a widely-acclaimed, annotated bibliography that tells the story behind her rare collection.
 She is a contributor to multiple anthologies: Black Food: Stories, Art & Recipes from Across the African Diaspora (Ten Speed Press); Southern Women: More Than 100 Stories of Innovators, Artists, and Icons (Garden and Gun), America The Great Cookbook: The Food we make for the People we Love (WeldonOwen); Edna Lewis: At the Table with an American Original (University of North Carolina Press); and One Big Table: A Portrait of American Cooking (Simon & Schuster).
 In 2005, she published an historic reprint of an early 20th century cookbook, The Blue Grass Cook Book, by Minnie C. Fox (University Press of Kentucky).
 Blue Grass contains the first known photographs of African American cooks and presents a new portrait of a role model working women can respect and learn from today.
-Toni also is co-author of A Taste of Heritage: New African-American Cuisine (Macmillan) and wrote the chapter on the South for Culinaria: The Food of the United States (Konemann).
+Toni also is co-author of A Taste of Heritage: New African-American Cuisine (Macmillan) and wrote the chapter on the South for Culinaria: The Food of the United States (Konemann)..

 In 1991, Toni became the first African American woman to hold the position of food editor at a major daily newspaper, the Cleveland Plain Dealer.
 Prior to that post, she was the nutrition writer for the Los Angeles Times and a contributing editor to Heart and Soul Magazine (a health and fitness book for African-American women).